This page documents several ways of running Infer, that you can adapt to your own project.

 gradle build command:

-infer -- gradle build
+1 infer run -- gradle build

 In general, running Infer on your project is as simple as running

 infer run -- <your build command here> where the build command is the

 one you would normally use to compile your source code.

 To start a fresh analysis and be sure to analyze all the files in your

 project, you have to clean the build products, for instance with